 Detailed information on medical and dental expense deductions

 Did you purchase health insurance through the Marketplace?
-You may qualify for the Premium Tax Credit, which you can use to help make health insurance affordable.
+You may qualify for the Premium Tax Credit, and details about Form 8962 - which you can use to help make health insurance affordable.

 See what other tax deductions you may qualify to claim on your tax return.